SaschaIsele/Connector/docs/developer/decision-records/2024-10-09-vault-authentication-refactor/README.md

 ## Rationale

-The current implementation of the authentication in the HashiCorp Vault extension has no way to add new authentication methods and to switch between them.
+The current implementation of the authentication in the HashiCorp Vault extension has no way to add new authentication methods.
 The full list of possible authentication methods can be found in the [HashiCorp Vault Documentation](https://developer.hashicorp.com/vault/docs/auth)
 Relevant examples are: